 5) Can you describe the patient experience when using the Marco Nidek Phoropter?

 The patient experience is definitely taken to the next level.
 The patient’s reaction when they are shown their new prescription compared to their old prescription with only a push of a button, is really what convinced us that the investment was worth it.
-The patient’s reactions are absolutely priceless specially when it is their first time experiencing clearer vision.
+The patient’s reactions are absolutely priceless especially when it is their first time experiencing clearer vision.

 6) Do the patients that walk through your doors day in and day out, appreciate the upgrade in technology?